tkfjae86/school/README.md

 # Incognito Proxy

 Incognito mode is nice, but your ISP sees the traffic.
 VPNs are pretty neat, but you'll solve CAPTCHAs all day.
-Why not have both, with an incognito-only VPN?
+Why not pick the best of both, with an incognito-only VPN?

 The requirements are a SOCKS5 proxy server and a secure tunnel, such as WireGuard with `allowed-ips w.x.y.z/32` (IP address of the proxy) or `ssh -D1080`.
 There are commercial VPN providers with WireGuard and SOCKS5, or you could self-host.
 The **Incognito&nbsp;Proxy** extension solves the sub-problem of "How do I configure a SOCKS5 proxy specifically for Incognito tabs?"